 Cell Phones/Text Messaging/Electronic Devices: If you have a cell phone or electronic device, please turn it off before class.
-If there is an emergency situation or other reason for the electronic devices to remain on, please consult with me prior to class.
-If your phone makes noise or is otherwise distracting, or you are observed to be text messaging, your participation for the day may be considered unsatisfactory (see participation grading above).
+If there is an emergency situation or other reason for the electronic device to remain on, please consult with the instructor prior to class.
+If your phone makes noise or is otherwise distracting, or you are observed to be using it without prior approval, your participation for the day will be considered unsatisfactory (see participation grading above).